Senexis/UnattendedWinstall/README.md

   - Customizes Start Menu and Taskbar settings.
   - Disables various Windows features like Cortana, Telemetry, Hibernation, and Location Tracking.
   - Configures Windows Update to only install security updates and delay other updates for 2 years.
-  - Disables Windows Error Reporting, Delivery Optimization, and Remote Assistance.
+  - Disables Windows Error Reporting and Remote Assistance.
   - Sets various performance and privacy-related registry keys.

 - **Runs Custom Scripts**: